2MoreThings/Distributed-Lines-Management/README.md

 ---

 ## Abstract
-The aim of this project is make an industrial solution for analysis and performance level evaluations of distributed manufacturing lines.
+The aim of this project is making an industrial solution for analysis and performance level evaluations of distributed manufacturing lines.

-This solutions will be used for Ebrofood in some of their fabrics that are being technologicaly updated.
-In order to achieve this the solutions must give priority to escalability.
+These solutions will be used for Ebrofood in some of their fabrics that are being technologically updated.
+In order to achieve this the solutions must give priority to scalability.

 Textend of the project led to has led to the need for a group effort among this company specialists in different subjects and the authors of this project.
 So in the process converge: